felixfelicisdgnr/MovieApp/README.md

 # Movie App

-This project is an application that offers features such as listing, searching, filtering, and viewing detailed movie data.
+This project is an application that offers features such as listing, searching, filtering, viewing detailed movie data, and adding movies to favorites.
 It is developed using modern software development approaches and tools.

 ## Features